jakewalsh90/Terraform-Tips/readme.md

 ### List of Tips and Tricks:

+1. [Getting Setup the right way, Use Chocolatey!] - This explains how to get Terraform, and other supporting apps installed easily using Chocolatey.
-1. [Using Count and Length together](/Count-and-Length/) - This explains how to use Count and Length together, allowing dependent Resource creation based on others that use Count.
+2. [Using Count and Length together](/Count-and-Length/) - This explains how to use Count and Length together, allowing dependent Resource creation based on others that use Count.